Our next class will run over Black Friday Weekend, with some online learning. Check out the flyer above for class details.

 - Demonstrate competency in all required skills and activities.

-- Demonstrate competency in the three final skill scenarios and correctly answer at least 80 percent of the questions in the three sections of the final written exam.
+- Demonstrate competency in the three final skill scenarios and correctly answer at least 80 percent of the questions in both sections of the final written exam.

 - Refund Policy: